MnyaMnya/Obsidian-Informatika-CTT/Java/Example Of Code/CodeWars-Text Align Justify.md

 	  String lastLine="";
 	  String tempLine="";
 	  ArrayList<String> wordUsed = new ArrayList<String>();
+	 //split text by space
     String [] arr = text.split(" ");
     text="";
+    //loop array of split text
     for(String thisWord:arr) {
-    	if((thisWord.length()+lastLine.length())+1>width) {
+    //check if thisWord can fit in old Line if((thisWord.length()+lastLine.length())+1>width) {
-        if(wordUsed.size()-1>0){
-    		spaceNeed=(width-(lastLine.length()))/(wordUsed.size()-1);
+    	//if is used to prevent divided by zero if(wordUsed.size()-1>0){
+        // find space that needed for this line spaceNeed=(width-(lastLine.length()))/(wordUsed.size()-1);
     		spaceRem=(width-(lastLine.length()))%(wordUsed.size()-1);}
+    		//add the space to the line
     		for(String x:wordUsed) {
     			tempLine=tempLine+x;
     			if(x!=wordUsed.get(wordUsed.size() - 1)) {